What Is a Statute of Limitation?

 Statute of Limitations is the time period that limits how long a creditor or debt collector has to sue to recoup an unpaid balance (Credit.com).
 This time period usually ranges from 3–6 years, but varies by the state and type of debt.
 Some debtors use statute of limitations as solutions to their debt issues; this might stop debt collectors from suing people for debt they owe, but it won’t prevent the debt from appearing on and hurting a credit report.
 It’s also possible for creditors or debtors to restart a state’s statute of limitations on a debt.
 (Credit.com)

 If a creditor or collection agency does threaten or attempt to sue a debtor that is past the statute of limitation, they will be in violation of the Fair Debt Collection Practices Act (FDCPA).
-The FDCPA is a federal law that protects debtors all over the United States from harassing or scandalous debt collectors.
+The FDCPA is a federal law that protects debtors all over the United States from being harassed by scandalous debt collectors.

 How To Revive Statute of Limitation